erashish41/react-vite-practice/01_react_vite/src/source.md

 15.useState Hook:
-- in React state refers to an object that holds data or information about the component.
+- in React, state refers to an object that holds data or information about the component.
+    (data can be array, string, number, object)
 - state is managed within the component(like variables declared in function).
 - state is dynamic and mutable.

-- React don't understand normal variable, to understand it React.js provides a function called "useState"
+- React don't understand normal variable, to understand it, React.js provides a function called "useState"
 - type of function which starts with "use" is called hook.      (use = hook)

     const [state, setState] = useState(initialState)
     const [ count, setCount ] = useState(0)

     e.g. - const [calories, setCalories] = useState(initial value of calories)
+- const is variable(key), calories is state variable (with current value), setCalories is function that upadates the state variable, useState have the initial value of state

+Need of State in React:
+- interactivity: state makes application interactive.
+By maintaining state, we can create components that respond to user actions, such as clicks, form submissions or keyboard input
+- Dynamic UI updates: it allows components to update dynamically in response to user input or other events. e.g. in form the state might hold current value of input field, update in real time as user types
+- Data managment: state helps manage data within component. we can fetch data from API and store it in state which will then be used to render the UI
+- Component Communication: State can be lifted up parent to child component, for consistent data flow

+16.How React State works
+- Reconciliation: virtual DOM (VDOM) is concept where virtual representation of UI is kept in memeory and synced with real DOM by library such as ReactDOM.
+- button calls setState() function which notes React.js that we are trying to update a state
+- Diffing Algorithm: in React JS differentiates the updated and previous DOM of the application.
+    DOM stores the components of a website in a tree structure.
+React uses virtual DOM which is a lightweight version of the DOM.

+- State change in ParentComponent: if there is change in ParentComponent, React will re-render ParentComponent and all its children
+- means if parent component is changed child component will also changes
+- if there is Sibling component they will not change if parent or child component changes